-Born in 1827 in Hartford, Connecticut to a prosperous family, they soon moved to New Haven, where Terry grew up.
-Having a good education, he became a lawyer and was appointed as the clerk of the Superior Court of New Haven County in the 1850’s.
+Born in 1827 in Hartford, Connecticut, to a prosperous family, they soon moved to New Haven, where Terry grew up.
+Having a good education, he became a lawyer and was appointed the Superior Court of New Haven County clerk in the 1850’s.

-At the outbreak of the Civil War, Terry raised a regiment of Connecticut volunteers and led them into battle at First Bull Run, as well as other engagements in Virginia, the Carolinas and Georgia.
-His success on the battlefield earned him a promotion to brigadier general during the war.
+At the outbreak of the Civil War, Terry raised a regiment of Connecticut volunteers and led them into battle at First Bull Run and other engagements in Virginia, the Carolinas, and Georgia.
+His success on the battlefield earned him a promotion to brigadier general.

-In 1866, Terry became military commander of the Department of Dakota and would play an important role in the army’s long and often ruthless campaign against the Indians to gain control of the northern plains.
+In 1866, Terry became military commander of the Department of Dakota and would play an essential role in the army’s long and often ruthless campaign against the Indians to gain control of the northern plains.
 In 1867, he served as a member of the peace commission that finally ended Red Cloud’s attacks by negotiating the Fort Laramie Treaty of 1868.
-Terry’s legal training and judicial experience would lead to his selection for many similar commissions throughout his career.
+Terry’s legal training and judicial experience would lead to his selection for similar commissions.

-Terry became George Armstrong Custer’s commanding officer in 1873, when the Seventh Cavalry was posted to the Dakotas, and the following year, he found himself caught up in controversy when Custer’s well-publicized expedition into the Black Hills triggered a gold rush onto land that had been set aside for the Lakota under the Fort Laramie Treaty, which Terry, himself, had helped negotiate.
+Terry became George Armstrong Custer’s commanding officer in 1873 when the Seventh Cavalry was posted to the Dakotas.
+The following year, he found himself caught up in controversy when Custer’s well-publicized expedition into the Black Hills triggered a gold rush onto land set aside for the Lakota under the Fort Laramie Treaty, which Terry had helped negotiate.

-Terry then became a member of the Allison Committee, which attempted to purchase the Black Hills from the Lakota in 1875, and following the committee’s failure, he directed the 1876 campaign to force the Lakota and their allies onto reservations.
-After the massacre at the Little Bighorn, Terry accepted unmerited criticism rather than tarnish Custer’s reputation.
-He ordered the court-marshal of Major Marcus Reno, Custer’s second-in-command.
+Terry then became a member of the Allison Committee, which attempted to purchase the Black Hills from the Lakota in 1875.
+Following the committee’s failure, he directed the 1876 campaign to force the Lakota and their allies onto reservations.
+After the massacre at the Little Bighorn, Terry accepted unmerited criticism rather than tarnishing Custer’s reputation.
+He ordered the court marshal of Major Marcus Reno, Custer’s second-in-command.

-The joint amphibious assault under Rear Admiral David D. Porter and Major General Alfred H. Terry took Fort Fisher, the key in the defense of Wilmington, North Carolina, which was the last port by which supplies from Europe could reach General Lee’s troops at Richmond, Virginia.
+The joint amphibious assault under Rear Admiral David D. Porter and Major General Alfred H. Terry took Fort Fisher, the key in defense of Wilmington, North Carolina, the last port European supplies could reach General Lee’s troops at Richmond, Virginia.